-Theory demonstrates that we do perceive time as passing faster as we get older.
+Theory demonstrates that it’s true that the older we get the faster time flies by.
 But it doesn’t explain how to slow time down.
 Very discouraging.

 However, I picked up some clues and I did learn enough about Einstein and Spandex to come up with the theory of SPANDEXTIME.

 Spandex explains how black holes are like the bulgy bits of your shorts (you know, the love handles – no thinking of anything else!).
 The bigger the mass, the BIGGER THE BULGE in the Spandex (see the athlete’s biceps in the picture below).
 It makes sense.
 That’s why we need the compression part of Spandex: to keep it in.